 Domain Name & Hosting:

-Choosing a Theme/Brand Identity:
+Choosing a Theme/Blog/Brand Identity:

 A theme sets the tone for your blog and overall brand.
 This is the first thing users see when they click on your link and you want to make sure it represents you and your brand identity to the latter.
 Before picking a theme, do an overall blog/brand analysis and make a mental picture of what you want your brand to be known for.
 Think colours, name, overall aesthetics, fonts, photos, layouts, etc.